mrakgr/Trading-Journal/journal_2025.md

 Right now I am trying to focus enumerative CFR and not having any traction.
 I guess I'll just do my daily exercises since I forgot to do them and take a nap.
 I need to recharge my motivation.

 4:05pm.
 I think based on a recent conversation, my parents will just force me to wear myself out regardless of circumstances.
 It's like the money I made on this recent job means nothing to them.
 I need to leave them out of consideration when I plan out my future moves.

+The most important thing this money buys me is a rest period to recharge.
+I should not waste it.